 In order to be eligible to play for Glenlake, your child must live in one of our member communities.
-These communities are: Altadore, Bankview, Bel-Aire, Beltline, Brittania, Lincoln Park, Chinook Park, Cliff Bungalow, Eagle Ridge, Elbow Park, Elboya, Erlton, Garrison Green, Garrison Wood, Glamorgan, Glenbrook, Glendale, Glendale Meadows, Kelvin Grove, Kingsland, Lakeview, Lincoln Park, Mayfair, Meadowlark Park, Mission, North Glenmore, Parkhill/Stanley Park, Rideau Park, South Calgary, Lower Mount Royal, Upper Mount Royal, Killarney/Glengarry, Richmond, Roxboro, Rutland Park, Scarboro, Scarboro/Sunalta, Shaganappi, Spruce Cliff, Sunalta, and Windsor Park.
+These communities are: Altadore, Bankview, Bel-Aire, Beltline, Brittania, Lincoln Park, Cliff Bungalow, Elbow Park, Elboya, Erlton, Garrison Green, Garrison Wood, Glamorgan, Glenbrook, Glendale, Glendale Meadows, Kingsland, Lakeview, Lincoln Park, Mayfair, Meadowlark Park, Mission, North Glenmore, Parkhill/Stanley Park, Rideau Park, South Calgary, Lower Mount Royal, Upper Mount Royal, Killarney/Glengarry, Richmond, Roxboro, Rutland Park, Scarboro, Scarboro/Sunalta, Shaganappi, Spruce Cliff, Sunalta, and Windsor Park.

 Glenlake has hockey programs for children from ages 5 to 17.

-- Prior to Evaluations - Full refund of Regular Registration Fee less $100 admin fee.
+- Prior to evaluations: Full refund less a $100 administration fee

-- Prior to Team assignment - Full refund of Regular Registration Fee less $250 admin fee.
+- Prior to Team Assignment: Full refund less a $250 administration fee

 NEW PLAYERS TO GLENLAKE (including transfers from other associations)